 This paragraph should describe the procedures for contracting and subcontracting.

-The AMO may contract maintenance to other organisations within the United Kingdom that hold a Part 145 approval and is accepted under this TA-M, or other organisations outside the United Kingdom that are approved by the CAAS or otherwise acceptable to the CAAS.
+The Organisation may contract maintenance to other organisations within the United Kingdom that hold a Part 145 approval and is accepted under this TA-M, or other organisations outside the United Kingdom that are approved by the CAAS or otherwise acceptable to the CAAS.

 The Part 145 Organisations can refer to the following URLs for guidance: